UWNETLAB/metaknowledge/_posts/docs/2015-12-21-metaknowledge.md

 <a name="write_nodeAttributeFile"></a><small></small>**[<ins>write_nodeAttributeFile</ins>]({{ site.baseurl }}{{ page.url }}#write_nodeAttributeFile)**(_grph, name, allSameAttribute=False_):

-Writes a node attribute list of _grph_ with filename _name_
+Writes a node attribute list of _grph_ to the file given by the path _name_.

-The node list has one column call "ID" with the node ids used by networkx and all other columns are the node attributes.
+The node list has one column call `'ID'` with the node ids used by networkx and all other columns are the node attributes.

-**Note**: If any edges are missing an attribute `KeyError` will be raised.
+**Note**: If any nodes are missing an attribute it will be left blank by default, enable _allSameAttribute_ to cause a `KeyError` to be raised.

 ###### Parameters